Manual Infrastructure Deployment

 - Required APIs Enabled: Cloud IAP, Service Networking, Secret Manager, Vertex AI APIs

-- GCP Authentication: Logged in with gcloud CLI and project set
+- GCP Authentication: Logged in with gcloud CLI and application default credentials configured

 - Repository Access: Have access to Terraform and Helm repositories